Are you running a web design business? If so, you should consider creating legal contracts for projects.

 A few tips and design contract template examples are provided below by our team behind Slider Revolution to help you create a great web design contract for your business.

 What’s a Web Design Contract and Why do You Need It?

-A web design contract legally binds the agreements between a designer and their client.
+A web design contract legally binds the design agreement between a designer and their client.
 Both the client and designer must sign the document for the contract to be valid.

-Such contracts contain agreements on factors that include –
+Such contracts contain design agreements on factors that include –

 - Scope of the design work

 Outlined below are some reasons why a contract is important.

 The modern world is very litigious, and drafting a contract is the only secure way to protect your interests when you take on a design job.
 Disagreements happen from time to time in business, and can cause you problems such as delayed payments and stalemates.